alonatarawproperties-hub/roachygames/web-integration-files/README.md

    - **Important**: This file must have NO file extension
    - Must be served with `Content-Type: application/json`

-2. Copy `assetlinks.json` to `.well-known/assetlinks.json`
+2. Copy `assetlinks.json` to `.well-known/assetlinks.json` (for Android later)

-### Step 3: Update the placeholder values
+### Step 3: Android fingerprint (when you build for Android)

-**In apple-app-site-association:**
-- Replace `YOUR_TEAM_ID` with your Apple Developer Team ID
-  - Find it at: https://developer.apple.com/account → Membership → Team ID
-  - Example: If your Team ID is `ABC123DEF4`, the appID becomes `ABC123DEF4.com.cryptocreatures.app`

-**In assetlinks.json:**
-- Replace `YOUR_SHA256_FINGERPRINT_HERE` with your Android signing key fingerprint
-  - Get it by running: `npx eas-cli credentials --platform android`
-  - Look for "SHA256 Fingerprint" in the output
-  - Format: `12:34:56:78:90:AB:CD:EF:...`
+The `assetlinks.json` file has a placeholder.
+When you create your first Android build:
+1. Run `npx eas-cli credentials` → select Android → Keystore → Download
+2. Copy the SHA256 fingerprint shown
+3. Replace `ADD_YOUR_SHA256_FINGERPRINT_LATER` in assetlinks.json

 ### Step 4: Ensure proper serving